citrus/spree_essentials/README.md

 Spree Essentials
 ================

-Included in Spree Essentials is a full blown content management system for pages, a blog complete with archives, tags and related products, and an admin for uploading your files.
-Uploaded files can be easily embedded into your pages or posts by using the included image picker.
-Page and post content is parsed with [Markdown](http://daringfireball.net/projects/markdown/) so formatting your content is a breeze!
+Spree Essentials is the base to a full blown content management system for Spree.

+Included in Spree Essentials is:

+* A CMS for managing pages, contents and uploads
+* An easy markdown editor with ajax preview
+* Image picker for embeding images into markdown editor
+* The basis for additional content-related extensions

+Current essential-aware extensions include:

+* A blog complete with archives, tags and related products
+* A news system, also complete with archives, tags and related products. (yes it's pretty much the exact same thing as the blog)

 **UNDER DEVELOPMENT BUT NEARING BETA!**